 The Client’s Relationship With Food

-Thinking about how you might be using food and identifying possible triggers can be valuable in terms of helping you to understand your relationship with food.
-However, it’s not about blaming others, it’s about creating awareness.
-Some ways in which you can explore your own relationship with food might include:-
+Thinking about how you might be using food and identifying possible triggers can be very valuable to help you understand your relationship with food.
+It’s not about blaming yourself or others, it’s about developing self-awareness and self-care, both of which are really key for positive change.
+Some ways in which you can explore and improve your relationship with food might include:-

 - Developing a positive sense of self

-- Finding ways to be good to yourself, more attentive to your own needs
+- Self-care strategies- finding ways to be good to yourself and more attentive to your own needs

 - Finding alternative coping strategies other than food

 - Being willing to explore your inner feelings, without being fearful of them

 - Addressing secret eating, which is liked to guilt and shame around food

 - Being willing to ask for support from others when you need it